adaptris/interlok-installer/README.md

 This will install zulu8+javafx to `~/scoop/apps/javafx8/current`; you can set your JAVA_HOME manually (PATH should be automatically modified).

+There doesn't appear to be an equivalent homebrew package for the Mac (yet); you can try this : [https://github.com/quotidian-ennui/homebrew-zulufx](https://github.com/quotidian-ennui/homebrew-zulufx).

 **JavaFX will be required at runtime.**

 ## Build